Check out the project on GitHub.

 Before the actual printed circuit board (PCB) could be designed, all the components had to be chosen.
 Because I used a turn-key manufacturing contract, where the PCB fabricator sources all the components and parts, some thought had to go into distributor choice and availability.
 All parts were chosen in their surface-mount variant, to keep part and assembly cost down.
 The only through-hole components are the connectors and the relays.

-I chose LCSC as component distributor, because they had all the parts I needed (or at least equivalents I could design for) in stock at a reasonable price, even during the ongoing silicon shortage of 2021.
+I chose a large component distributor, which had all the parts I needed (or at least equivalents I could design for) in stock at a reasonable price, even during the ongoing silicon shortage of 2021.
 More importantly, they are based in Asia, to be precise in Shenzhen, China – the same city my chosen PCB manufacturing service PCBWay is based in.
 This dramatically reduces component shipping time.
 Sending the components on a round-trip across the globe from my country Germany to China would not only be slow but also expensive and wasteful – especially considering the components are made in China in the first place.
-LCSC was also recommended to me by PCBWay.

 I had to accept a few minor compromises, for example I had to use a Chinese version of the originally planned current measurement chip (which was not in stock).
 The chip itself is great, but its datasheet is only available in Chinese.
 Even though I (tried to) learn Mandarin for a year, I had to resort to Google translate – no problem that cant be solved with modern technology.
 Some other components also had Chinese datasheets, but those were easy enough to read without machine translations as they were mainly mechanical drawings.
 I also used third-party JST-XH headers with a pin spacing of